-- a) Calculate the sample mean and the sample standard deviation. - b) Construct a histogram. - c) Draw a smooth curve through the midpoints of the tops of the bars. - d) In words, describe the shape of your histogram and smooth curve.

-e) Let the sample mean approximate $\mu$ and the sample standard deviation approximate $\sigma$ .
-The distribution of X can then be approximated by $X \sim ( ( ( ) ) )$ j) If only ten customers has been surveyed rather than 50, do you think the answers to part f and part g would have been closer together or farther apart?
-Explain your conclusion.

-- f) Use the distribution in part e to calculate the probability that a person will wait fewer than 6.1 minutes. - g) Determine the cumulative relative frequency for waiting less than 6.1 minutes. - h) Why aren't the answers to part f and part g exactly the same? - i) Why are the answers to part f and part g as close as they are?

-82. Suppose that Ricardo and Anita attend different colleges.
+- a) Calculate the sample mean and the sample standard deviation. - b) Construct a histogram. - c) Draw a smooth curve through the midpoints of the tops of the bars. - d) In words, describe the shape of your histogram and smooth curve. - e) Let the sample mean approximate μ and the sample standard deviation approximate σ .
+The distribution of X can then be approximated by $X \sim \underline{\qquad}$ - f) Use the distribution in part e to calculate the probability that a person will wait fewer than 6.1 minutes. - g) Determine the cumulative relative frequency for waiting less than 6.1 minutes. - h) Why aren't the answers to part f and part g exactly the same? - i) Why are the answers to part f and part g as close as they are? - j) If only ten customers has been surveyed rather than 50, do you think the answers to part f and part g would have been closer together or farther apart?
+Explain your conclusion. - 82.
+Suppose that Ricardo and Anita attend different colleges.
 Ricardo's GPA is the same as the average GPA at his school.
 Anita's GPA is 0.70 standard deviations above her school average.
-In complete sentences, explain why each of the following statements may be false.

-- 1. Ricardo's actual GPA is lower than Anita's actual GPA. - 2.
+In complete sentences, explain why each of the following statements may be false. - 1.
+Ricardo's actual GPA is lower than Anita's actual GPA. - 2.
 Ricardo is not passing because his z-score is zero.

-3. Anita is in the 70th percentile of students at her college.

-83. The table shows a sample of the maximum capacity (maximum number of spectators) of sports stadiums.
+- 3. Anita is in the 70th percentile of students at her college. - 83.
+The table shows a sample of the maximum capacity (maximum number of spectators) of sports stadiums.
 The table does not include horse-racing or motor-racing stadiums.